What is TurboLynx?

 Single-Process Embedded

-Unlike traditional graph databases that run as a separate server process, TurboLynx embeds directly into the calling process — similar to DuckDB or SQLite.
+Unlike traditional graph databases that run as a separate server process, TurboLynx embeds directly into the calling process.

 - No daemon to start or stop